 Write down our toll-free telephone number.

-You want to be a part of this extravaganza, because we've got way too many topics to get to and way too little time.
+You want to be a part of this extravaganza because we've got way too many topics to get to and way too little time.

 The revelation when I was away, James Comey, before he ever interviewed the key witnesses in Hillary Clinton's email case, and Hillary herself had already started writing her exoneration.

-Wow, this is this is beyond unethical and irresponsible.
+Wow, this is beyond unethical and irresponsible.

-And it is frankly now a classic case where now the attorney general needs to reopen this case so that we don't have a dual system of justice.
+And it is frankly now a classic case where now the Attorney General needs to reopen this case so that we don't have a dual system of justice.

-What I keep saying, you can't have a system of justice where you don't have equal justice under the law and one system for the Clintons and one system for the rest of us.
+You can't have a system of justice where you don't have equal justice under the law and one system for the Clintons and one system for the rest of us.

 You can't have it.